-Many of us go into pregnancy and motherhood with the best intentions to breastfeed our baby, but for some mums, it doesn’t always turn out as we had hoped.
-Thankfully, in this day and age thanks to incredible advancements in technology we are so lucky to have options so we know that our babies are still getting the nutrients they need to grow and thrive.
-Because, above anything else fed is always best.
+Many of us go into pregnancy and motherhood with the best intentions to breastfeed our babies.
+But for some mums, it doesn’t always turn out as we had hoped.
+Thankfully, due to incredible advancements in technology, we are lucky to have feeding options so that, whatever the case, we know that our babies are still going to get the nutrients they need to grow and thrive.
+Because, above anything else, fed is always best.

 Here are a few things you need to know about formula, and a few tips to get you started.

 How to choose the right formula

 There are so many options on the market – making it quite overwhelming to know which one is best for your baby.

 Powder is the most commonly used (and cost-effective) type of baby formula, but there are also liquid formulas and concentrates.